alexlawrence/declarative/README.md

     document.getElementById('counter').innerHTML = this.value.length;
 });
 ```

-Although this code actually works it is not reusable because it is tightly coupled to specific elements.
+While this code actually works it is not reusable because it is tightly coupled to specific elements.
 This coupling can be eliminated by separating the different concerns as follows:

 ```javascript